Limit distributions for cycles of random parking functions: Trio of limit theorems for the number of cycles

 (2) Recall that the Gamma function is defined as

 with derivatives given by

 We have $\Gamma'(1)=-\gamma$ and $\Gamma''(1)=\gamma^2+\pi^2/6$. \end{remark}

-\begin{proof}[Proof of Lemma \ref{PFcyclesmean}] Observe that the $\lambda_n(\pi_n)$ cyclic points of $\pi_n$ form a random permutation of length $\lambda_n(\pi_n)$.
-Using the Goncharov central limit theorem, Proposition \ref{GoncharovCLT}, for the number of cycles in a random permutation of size $n$, we have that the mean number of cycles is $\sum_{k=1}^n 1/k$, and thus $\log n + \gamma + o(1)$ by Remark \ref{rK: gamma}(1).
+\begin{proof}[Proof of Lemma \ref{PFcyclesmean}] Observe that the $\lambda_n(\pi_n)$ cyclic points of $\pi_n$ form a random permutation of length $\lambda_n(\pi_n)$, cf. Remark \ref{rk:exp_cyclic}.
+Using Proposition \ref{GoncharovCLT} for the number of cycles in a random permutation of size $n$, we have that the mean number of cycles is $\sum_{k=1}^n 1/k$, and thus $\log n + \gamma + o(1)$ by Remark \ref{rK: gamma}(1).
 As in the proof of Lemma \ref{PFcyclicmean}, we proceed by direct computation (which is again based on Proposition \ref{PFcyclicPDF}).